 How do I Register?

-The registration can be done directly from the Moovit app that you have installed on your device.
+The registration can be done directly from the Moovit app that is installed on your device.
 To sign up, it is recommended to update your app to the latest version that is available in the App Store, and create a payments account by clicking the ‘Join’ button on the ‘Directions’ tab.

 I completed the registration.
 How do I start validating rides?

-Once you have created the payment account, you can start validating bus rides in the app.
+Once you have created the payment account, you can start validating rides in the app.
 On your next ride, look for the QR code sticker located next to the bus driver and near the back doors (in the Metronit, the sticker will be located at the station).
 Then open Moovit, tap ‘VALIDATE’ on the ‘Directions’ tab, or ‘New Ride’ in ‘My Rides’ (Side Menu), and scan the QR code with your device’s camera.
 You will then be required to select your trip details.